 Note: Zoom Webinars are limited to University Faculty and Staff only.
 Students can host sessions within Zoom Meetings Rooms.
 Students can review Webinar-Like Meetings for tips on how to configure a meeting room to be similar to a webinar-like experience.

 A Digital Media Services staff member will follow up for a Zoom Meeting to dialog and discuss your webinar request, highlight the available features, and configure the Webinar event and URL with you.
 While some information will be present in your request, please have the following details and information prepared, or emailed in advance of this meeting:

 - Topic, Description, Date, and Duration.
 Much like a Zoom Meeting Room, the Topic, Description, and date details are required, and we'll complete during our meeting and/or from information provided from your request form submission.

-Enable Registration (Recommended).
+- Enable Registration (Recommended).
 Registration enables collecting attendee names and emails, other questions/details you wish to collect, and allows you or your area to provide subsequent contact before and after the webinar.
 Without registration, users may potentially join with names that you may not be able to identify or associate back to a member of the Loyola community (ex: "Johnny" as opposed to "Johnny Smith" who registered with their Loyola email).
+Learn more about the benefits of enabling Zoom Registration here.

 - Webinar Password: If you wish to have additional security for your webinar, you may create a password up to 10 characters in length.